Leo-IP/WarehouseInventorySystem/README.md

 spring.jpa.show-sql=true

 Step 3:
-Run the WarehouseInventorySystemApplication, the application
+Run the WarehouseInventorySystemApplication, the application will automatically generate the database tables for you.

 Step 4:
-Insert the warehouse data in the warehouse_data.sql
+Insert the warehouse data in the sql folder warehouse_data.sql (You can add more data if you want)

+Step 5:
+Using localhost:8080 to access the application

+Step 6:

 Stack
 ---